 - 1-3/4 cups (about 14 ounces) vanilla yogurt, divided

 - 1-1/4 cups sliced fresh strawberries, divided

-- 1-1/4 cups fresh or frozen blueberries, divided
+- 1-1/4 cups fresh or frozen blueberries, thawed, divided

 - 12 freezer pop molds or 12 paper cups (3 ounces each) and wooden pop sticks

-- 1. In a blender, combine 1 cup strawberries and 2 tablespoons yogurt; cover and process until blended.
-Transfer to a small bowl.
+- 1. Place 2 tablespoons yogurt, 1 tablespoon honey and 1 cup strawberries in a blender; cover and process until blended.
+Remove to a small bowl.
 Chop remaining strawberries; stir into strawberry mixture.

-- 2. In same blender, combine 1 cup blueberries and 2 tablespoons yogurt; cover and process until blended.
+- 2. In blender, process 2 tablespoons yogurt, remaining honey and 1 cup blueberries until blended; remove to another bowl.
 Stir in remaining blueberries.

-- 3. Layer 1 tablespoon strawberry mixture, 2 tablespoons yogurt and 1 tablespoon blueberry mixture in each of 12 molds or paper cups.
-Top molds with holders.
-If using cups, top with foil and insert sticks through foil.
+- 3. In each mold, layer 1 tablespoon strawberry mixture, 2 tablespoons yogurt and 1 tablespoon blueberry mixture.
+Top with holders.
+(If using paper cups, top with foil and insert sticks through the foil.)
 Freeze until firm.
 Yield: 1 dozen.